-Two Echo sets an annual budget designed to account for both annual and long-term expenses.
+Two Echo sets an annual budget yearly according to the requirements in our Declaration of Covenants and Restrictions.
+The budget is designed to account for both annual and long-term expenses.
 Reserve fund accounts have been established to collect money for large expenditures such as road repair, Common House roof replacement, and leach bed maintenance.
 These accounts leave Two Echo in a state of solvency, well-prepared to meet predictable future expenditures.
 Every household is responsible for paying the monthly association fee.
-The fee for 2017 is \$151 and has been relatively stable for a number of years.
-The Town of Brunswick bills individual homeowners for taxes on their property plus a share of taxes on common land.
+The fee for 2017 was \$151 per month and has been relatively stable for a number of years.
+The Town of Brunswick bills individual homeowners for taxes on their property, plus a share of taxes on common land and amenities.